M-o-a-T/logcontext/README.md

 You now have no idea what's happening, and low-level instrumentation of your code causes the error to get lost in the noise.

-Here's how `contextlog` can help.
+Here's how `logcontext` can help.

 First, wrap your main code::

-	from contextlog import main_context
+	from logcontext import main_context
 	def main():
 		with main_context():
 			... # whatever your program does